 Troubleshooting Stage 2 – Tomcat won't start Artifactory

-Check the log files in the $ARTIFACTORY_HOME/logs/catalina folder.
-Chances are good an error was recorded in either the $ART_HOME/logs/catalina/catalina.out or $ART_HOME/logs/catalina/localhost.<Timestamp>.log file.
+Also check the log files in your $ARTIFACTORY_HOME/logs/catalina folder.
+Chances are good an error was recorded in either the $ART_HOME/logs/catalina/catalina.out file or $ART_HOME/logs/catalina/localhost.<Timestamp>.log file.

 Troubleshooting Stage 3 – Artifactory failed to upgrade something